shredthaGNAR/list-of-my-starred-repos/README.md

 * [wlor0623/better-onetab](https://github.com/wlor0623/better-onetab): :bookmark_tabs: A better OneTab for Chrome  :memo: Temporarily removed from firefox :construction: V2 is WIP
 * [cnwangjie/better-onetab-sync-server](https://github.com/cnwangjie/better-onetab-sync-server): This is the sync server for better-onetab.
 Please don't submit PR to master directly.
 * [BetterDiscord/BetterDiscord](https://github.com/BetterDiscord/BetterDiscord): Better Discord enhances Discord desktop app with new features.
+* [SichangHe/BetterTouchTool-SLite-Preset](https://github.com/SichangHe/BetterTouchTool-SLite-Preset): SLite is a preset of BetterTouchTool inspired by GoldenChaos and many other presets.
+It is a light preset that is also neat.
+Try it and you'll know.
 * [ttscoff/BetterTouchTool-Widgets](https://github.com/ttscoff/BetterTouchTool-Widgets): None
 * [opentizen/bettertouchtool_apple_script](https://github.com/opentizen/bettertouchtool_apple_script): BettertouchTool Used User for AppleScript
 * [folivoraAI/BetterTouchToolPlugins](https://github.com/folivoraAI/BetterTouchToolPlugins): Development of BetterTouchTool Plugins